WebCastr/WebCastr/README.md

 🚧 **TODO**

+### Swagger

+In development environment, the API documentation is available at https://localhost:5000/ (or http://localhost:4000/ without HTTPS).

 ## License

 WebCaster is licensed under the [GNU General Public License (GPL) version 3.0](https://github.com/gmasquelier59/WebCaster/blob/main/LICENSE).
 This project is free and open-source software, and pull requests are always welcome.